gameofdatas/fake-data-producer/README.md

 The `"UnitPrice"` column will have randomly generated floating-point values between 2.23 and 5.21, with a precision of 4 decimal places. <br>
 The `"Age"` column will have randomly generated

+### Field Generators

+- The Fake Data Producer uses field generators provided by the gofakeit library to generate realistic and diverse data.
+Field generators are functions that produce random values for specific data types or fields.
+The gofakeit library offers a wide range of field generators for different data types such as names, addresses, numbers, dates, and more.

+- You can take advantage of these field generators by utilizing them in your configuration file.
+When defining a column in the configuration, you can specify the data type and additional parameters (if applicable).
+The Fake Data Producer will use the appropriate field generator based on the data type to generate the corresponding data.

+- For example, if you have a column called "Name" with the data type set to "string", the Fake Data Producer will use the gofakeit library's name generator to produce random names for that column.
+Similarly, for columns with data types like "address" or "latitude", the Fake Data Producer will use the respective field generators to generate realistic addresses or latitude values.

+- You can also create your own custom field generators if the gofakeit library doesn't provide a specific generator that meets your requirements.
+Custom field generators allow you to generate data based on your own logic and rules.
+You can integrate them into the Fake Data Producer by extending the gofakeit library's functionality or by implementing your own generator functions.

+For more information on available field generators and how to create custom generators, refer to the documentation of the gofakeit library.

 ### Usage

 The application can be run with following ways: